valentinitnelav/valentinitnelav.github.io/gallery.md

 title: Gallery
 ---

-Here, I try to collect notes from exploring with various graphs and data visualization methods.
+Here, I try to collect scripts from exploring with various graphs and data visualization methods.
 The coding style might differ from one graph to another depending on how I explored with new features, packages, etc., or on how I forgot to use them ...
+To access a script, simply click on the desired thumbnail.

 [//]: # ===============================================================================================================
 # Maps